- Name: Introduction to Astrobiology

 - Discipline: Astronomy

-Studies the origin, evolution and distribution of life in the geology, planetary science, atmospheric science, oceanography, and other sciences.
-Explores the scientific reasons behind why the Solar System harbors a living planet.
+Study of the origin, evolution and distribution of life in the geology, planetary science, atmospheric science, oceanography, and other sciences.
+Will explore the scientific reasons behind why the Solar System harbors a living planet.
 Covers the factors that allow the Earth to support life and the potential for life on other planets within the universe.

 II.
 Course Objectives and Linkage to General Education Program